AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 16: spectral indexs for the CDM and WDM power spectrum

-#Figure 17: spectral index (n) space trends to assure the goodness of the smooth Double Box filter
+#Figure 17: spectral index (n) space trends to assure the goodness of the smooth Double Box filter (in orange) with respect to the index variation filtered using K-sharp (blue), in green it can be observed the enormous difference between the better fit for the smooth-k.